oprogramador/plezuro_js/doc/rst/source/tutorial/basics/collections/index.rst

 ==========

 Basically it is a set of pairs key-value.
-It is like dictionary in Python, hash in Ruby, Dictionary<object, object> in c♯ or Map<Object, Object> in Java.
+It is like dictionary in Python, hash in Ruby, Dictionary<object, object> in csharp or Map<Object, Object> in Java.
 However there is a notably difference between the Plezuro dictionary and associative array in PHP or object in Javascript because in the dictionary the order of the items does not matter and generally it is stored